joelguittet/meta-chip-examples/README.md

 See the README files of the example layers for details on the examples.

-See also the README file of the meta-chip layer (from my GitHub https://github.com/myfreescalewebpage/meta-chip) to check details about building and flashing images on the C.H.I.P. board.
+See also the README file of the meta-chip layer (from my GitHub https://github.com/myfreescalewebpage/meta-chip) to check details about building and flashing images on the C.H.I.P. boards.

 Contributing